 9. I freeze when…

 Is there something that leaves you paralyzed or unable to respond?
 Something you are afraid of or something that can shock you so that you have no words or ways to express yourself at the moment?
 Write about those things.

 10. 5 ways I can melt (or warm up) when I feel frozen.

 There are always ways that can help lift up our spirits, warm our hearts, or inspire us to take action.
 Name at least five things, actions, or people that have such an impact on you.

 11. My favorite winter holiday.

-Write about your favorite winter holiday, why you love it, when did you start to like it, your first memories about it, how would you describe it, is there some unique detail in the way you’re celebrating it…
+Write about your favorite winter holiday, why you love it, when you started to like it, your first memories about it, how would you describe it, is there some unique details in the way you’re celebrating it…

 12. My best winter day (imaginative or real).